aws-samples/amazon-ecs-fargate-consul-connect-example/README.md

 aws cloudformation deploy --template-file .\mesh-consul-connect.yml --stack-name ConsulMeshStack --parameter-overrides KeyName=$MY_SSH_KEY --region $AWS_REGION
 ```

 When stack creation completes, you should be able to SSH into your Consul server instance and access the Consul UI.
-The **SSH command will be in the stack output** and should look something like:
+The SSH command you need to execute in order to set up port forwarding to view the Consul dashboard **will be in the stack output** and should look something like:
 ```bash
 # example of an output SSH command
 ssh -i "~/.ssh/MY_SSH_KEY.pem" -L 127.0.0.1:8500:ec2-0-96-158-00.eu-west-1.compute.amazonaws.com:8500 ec2-user@ec2-0-96-158-00.eu-west-1.compute.amazonaws.com